Bellzylu/pokedex/README.md

 ## Contributions 👨‍🚒

 Feel free to create a PR with suggestions and extra features!
-You can also play around with the different backgrounds that I have added to the project (they are made with AI).
+You can also play around with the different backgrounds added to the project (they are made with AI).

- If you create new components, please use the "Template.tsx" as a template, and follow the existing structure so that we can keep the code consistent and clean!
+ If you create new components, please use the "Template.tsx" as a template, and follow the existing structure so that the code is kept consistent and clean!

  However, if you want to use Zod or other liberaries for type safety, and use the [PokeApi](https://pokeapi.co/docs/v2) directly instead, go ahead and replace the existing solution!